Bjørn Jeppesen started Nattefrost in October 1995.

 Another live album "Different Stages" was released in 2013, again by Sireena Records in Germany.

 ”Homeland”, a rather Berlin School sounding album was released in 2014.
 The title track runs for more than 20 minutes.

-In 2015 Nattefrost turned 20 years and Sireena released the double tribute album entitled “20 Years of Nattefrost”, an album of 20 artists and bands playing Nattefrost tracks.
+In 2015 Nattefrost turned 20 years and Sireena released the double tribute album entitled “20 Years of Nattefrost”, an album of 20 artists and bands interpreting Nattefrost tracks.
 Dan Lacksman from Telex is included, Nomatisan aka Funkstar Deluxe contributed.
 Synth.nl, Sonnenbrandt, Krautrock legend Mythos and Ole Højer Hansen from Denmark are just some of the names.

 That same year Nattefrost did 6 live shows in Denmark and Germany.